lemoinep/BlackHoleSimulationExploration/README.md

 ---

-# What Happens to Ordinary Matter Near a Black Hole?
+# What Happens to Ordinary Matter Near a Black Hole ?

 Near a black hole, ordinary matter undergoes extreme compression and intense forces, causing its temperature to rise significantly.
 This matter is drawn into a spiral at very high speeds, forming an accretion disk that orbits the black hole, sometimes close to the speed of light, especially if the black hole is rotating.
 During these rapid movements and particle collisions within the disk, an immense amount of energy is released, producing highly energetic radiation and accelerated particles.
 Part of this energy can escape into the universe as radiation.